 Associate of Applied Science (AAS): Medical Assistant Degree Overview

-Research associate's degree programs in medical assisting.
+Research associate's programs in medical assisting.
 Get information about requirements, courses, career prospects and salary to make an informed decision about your education.

 Applicants to a medical assistant program will likely be required to have a high school diploma or equivalent.
 Some schools additionally require that applicants complete an entrance exam, pass a health screening, submit to a criminal background check and provide proof of immunizations.

 The courses in a medical assistant program cover both clinical and administrative medical topics.
 A program may teach students how to properly draw blood samples, understand safety guidelines, monitor blood glucose levels, perform an electrocardiogram and prepare laboratory specimens.
 Some programs may provide additional instruction in medical office procedures, such as medical record management, medical terminology, health system regulations, data management and medical billing.
 Programs also commonly require that students complete a medical assisting practicum.
 Course content may include:

 - Introduction to medical record systems